Frequently Asked Questions

 What is Bereavement Support Payment?

-Bereavement Support Payment is a DWP benefit for the surviving spouse or civil partner of someone who died.
-It provides an initial lump sum of up to £3,500 plus monthly payments of up to £350 for 18 months.
-You must claim within 21 months of the death.
-It is not means-tested.
+Bereavement Support Payment is a DWP benefit for the surviving husband, wife, or civil partner.
+It provides an initial lump sum of up to £3,500, plus monthly payments of up to £350 for 18 months.
+Timing matters: claim within 3 months and you get the lump sum and all 18 monthly payments, and after 12 months the lump sum is lost altogether, though some monthly payments can still be claimed up to 21 months.
+It is not means-tested, so it does not matter what you have in savings.

 Can I get help with funeral costs?